 Keep in mind that a lot of the time the actual identity thief who has gained access to your personal information isn’t the one who ends up using it for illicit activities.
 There’s a huge underground market which thrives on things like credit card numbers and other personal information and credentials like your email address, home address, mobile phone number and identity / social security number.

-You can try and combat the illicit activities your stolen identity is being used for as they happen, but what’s ultimately important is to keep evidence and records of the fact that it isn’t you who is engaging in all the illegal activity.
+You may want to get the help of a consumer protection lawyer in Denver or wherever you are to try and combat the illicit activities your stolen identity is being used for as they happen, but what’s ultimately important is to keep evidence and records of the fact that it isn’t you who is engaging in all the illegal activity.
 The digital trail can often be traced quite well, but it will naturally take time to reverse things like financial transactions.